“High fees, large incumbents, and a $400B+ market are under attack by a slew of remittance startups.”

 So it is not surprising for a hyped-up digital remittances niche that in the October 2017 round Remitly was valued “at least” $345 million.

 However, during about same time, TransferWise launched hundreds corridors and passed $1 billion transfer volume per month milestone, reaching $1 billion in transfers during its very first 12 months in the US.
-As you noticed in the chart above, by late 2016, both Remitly and TransferWise were growing 100% year-of-year, except that one of them was five times larger than the other.
+As you noticed in the chart above, by late 2016, both Remitly and TransferWise were growing 100% year-of-year, except that one of them was five times larger than the other and was doing it with less than twice as many employees:

 Another insightful comparison between TransferWise and WorldRemit is via employee reviews on Glassdoor: